huaweicloud/terraform-provider-huaweicloud/docs/resources/cce_node.md

 * `postinstall` - (Optional, String, ForceNew) Script required after installation.
 The input value can be a Base64 encoded string or not.
    Changing this parameter will create a new resource.

+* `charging_mode` - (Optional, String, ForceNew) Specifies the charging mode of the CCE node.
+    Valid values are *prePaid* and *postPaid*, defaults to *postPaid*.
+    Changing this creates a new resource.

+* `period_unit` - (Optional, String, ForceNew) Specifies the charging period unit of the CCE node.
+    Valid values are *month* and *year*.
+Changing this creates a new resource.

+* `period` - (Optional, Int, ForceNew) Specifies the charging period of the CCE node.
+    Changing this creates a new resource.

+* `auto_renew` - (Optional, String, ForceNew) Specifies whether auto renew is enabled.
+    Valid values are "true" and "false".
+Changing this creates a new resource.

 * `extend_param` - (Optional, Map, ForceNew) Extended parameter.
 Changing this parameter will create a new resource.
 Availiable keys :